pipobscure/pipobscure/temporal-2019-10/README.md

  ![](./arrow.svg) constructors are unable to expose system information
  ![](./arrow.svg) group all functions exposing information
  ![](./arrow.svg) make explicit all places that need mitigation

 ---

+# `Temporal`
+## Objects & Decisions: Interoperability with Intl

+ - we have been cooperating with ECMA402 & Shane
+ - we think we've found a way to make `Temporal` objects just work
+ - there's a spec PR regarding this

+---